Reviewed by GREG KING

 There are a number of subplots running through the busy screenplay from Sandra Scibberas (the offbeat Caterpillar Wish, etc), which dish up a number of complications and red herrings that add little to the central drama.
 There are so many incidents here that one could be forgiven for thinking that the film is a faithful adaptation of a novel.
 The tone is uneven, and there is some clunky direction from Scibberas and co-director Kate Whitbread, an actress making her feature film-directing debut here.
 They handle the material in a somewhat perfunctory manner, and there is little visual flair here.
 The film is shot almost like a television movie, and dishes up the sort of material that is par for an episode of Neighbours and its ilk.

-The film was shot on location in Warburton, in Victoria’s northeast, but the cinematography from Jon Webb is rather bland and fails to make the most of the picturesque setting.
+The film was shot on location in Warburton, in Victoria’s northeast, and but the cinematography from Jon Webb is rather bland and fails to make the most of the picturesque setting.

 There are some nice performances though, although one wishes the characters had been better developed and more credible.
 In arguably her best role since her breakthrough, AFI award winning performance in Looking For Alibrandi, Miranda gives a solid performance.
 Shane Jacobson brings his usual larrikin humour and genial charm to his role as Johnnie, the local constable, who is attracted to Rose, even though she resists his advances.
 And young Wallace has a cheeky presence.

 Valance, who recently appeared in the awful comedy Big Mamma’s Boy, struggles to give her character much depth, and audiences will not empathise with her.
 O’Connor chews the scenery with her few scenes.